Skip to contents

 ## [1] "Running scenario [1] My first scenario"

-Once the run is complete, we can compare the original Scenario to the Results Scenario to see which Datasheets have been modified.
-Using the datasheet() function with the optional argument set to TRUE, we see that data has been added to both the Intermediate and Output Datasheets after running the Scenario (see data column below).
+Once the run is complete, we can compare the original scenario to the result scenario to see which datasheets have been modified.
+Using the datasheet() function with the optional argument set to TRUE, we see that data has been added to both the Intermediate Outputs and Outputs datasheets after running the scenario (see data column below).

 datasheet(myScenario, optional = TRUE)